mayerph/grapqhl-server-starter/README.md

 ### Adding a new feature
-For adding a new feature you have to create a new feature-based directory in the src/api/ directory including all files and directories equal to the sample project structure
+For adding a new feature you have to create a new feature-based directory in the src/api/ directory including all files and directories equal to the sample project structure.